hellenike/textbook/docs/topics/aorist/index.md

 ## The aorist indicative

-The form of a finite verb in ancient Greek expresses the *subject* as well as the *verb*: it is a complete verbal unit by itself.
+The form of a finite verb in ancient Greek expresses the **subject** as well as the **verb**: it is a complete verbal unit by itself.
 Example: the form ἐκέλευσε means "he or she ordered"; the form ἐκέλευσαν means "they ordered."
-These are already complete sentences that do not need a separate word for "he "she" or "they."
+These are already complete sentences that do not need a separate word for "he," "she" or "they."

 ### The indicative mood and narrating events in the past

 As already described above, finite verbs have five properties: person, number, tense, mood, and voice.

-"Indicative" is a mood, one of the four that ancient Greek has.
-It is the mode of verb used for narrating factual events.
-As such, it is a frequently seen mood in most texts.
+The indicative is one of the four moods of the ancient Greek verb.
+It is the mode of verb used for narrating factual events, and for that reason is frequently seen in most texts.

-Ancient Greek has more than one tense for narrating events in the past.
-The distinction between those past tenses, then, is one of *aspect* —that is, how to think of or picture the action the verb is representing.
+Ancient Greek has more than one tense for narrating events in the past, but they differ in aspect — that is, how to think of or picture the action the verb is representing.

-- the *aorist* tense expresses an action as single and simple, without indication of its completion or continuation
+- the **aorist*** tense expresses an action as single and simple, without indication of its completion or continuation
-- the *imperfect* tense expresses an action as contiunous, started, ongoing, habitual or in any way incomplete
+- the **imperfect** tense expresses an action as continuous, started, ongoing, habitual or in any way incomplete

-The choice of tense, then, involves not only an indication that the events happened in the past, but other information about the event.
+The choice of verb tense, then, involves not only an indication that the events happened in the past, but other information about the event.
 Do you want to emphasize it as a single incident?
 Choose the aorist indicative if so.
 Or do you want to indicate that it happened over a length of time, was repeated or habitual, perhaps was started but not completed?
 The imperfect indicative will give you the means to add those shades of meaning.

 ### Meaning of aorist indicative

-The aorist indicate represents the action in a way that can be (and has been) described as "single," "simple," "distinct," the equivalent to a snapshot of the action.
+The aorist indicate represents the action as "single," "simple," "distinct," the equivalent of a snapshot of the action.
 The tense that is the closest to this idea in English is the "simple past," the past tense formed in the active voice by adding *-ed* to the verb stem, or made by changes to the stem, with no other "helping" verbs.
-Examples of the "simple past" in the active voice: He walked, she ran, they watched.
-She taught, they learned.
+Examples of the "simple past" in the active voice: "He walked," "she ran," "they watched," "She taught," "they learned."

 To understand a verb form, you must take into account all five properties: person, number, tense, mood and voice.
 In the active voice, the subject performs the action.
 In the passive voice, the subject receives the action.
 The middle voice is, as the name indicates, in between active and passive, where the subject performs the action in some way for themselves.

-The verb ἄρχω in the active voice, for example, means "to be first and from that sense "to rule".
+The verb ἄρχω in the active voice, for example, means "to be first" and from that sense can mean "to rule".
 In the passive voice, it means "to be ruled".
 The middle voice means "to make yourself first" or "put yourself at the first position" of something, and therefore "to begin" something.

-In the following examples, we'll see how to form the aorist indicative of the verb δείκνυμι "to show" and κελεύω, "to command".
+In the following examples, we'll see how to form the aorist indicative of the verb δείκνυμι "to show" (an athematic verb) and κελεύω, "to command" (a thematic verb).
 In the third person plural of the aorist indicative, their meaning will be:

 - Active: "they showed," "they commanded"